tessercat/daoistic-book/daodejing/63/english.md

 Society's conflicts are always about sharing, society's power is always about synergy.

-So the wise resolve not to abuse our power so we can do great things together.
+So the wise resolve not to abuse their power so we can do great things together.

 Easy promises are always empty promises,